 If you have blueberries in the woods, then you might have the

 They are pretty common here on Prince Edward Island.
-It has been
+It has not been

-This moth is fairly widely reported to the north, east, south and
+This moth is fairly widely reported to the north, west and south

 This is the first Sphinx species I reared as a boy in New Jersey.